Skip to main content

 let isSukiReady = false;

-// replace this with your actual encounter data
+// Replace with your actual encounter data

 const encounterDetails = {